The 6 Best Wine Tours in Florence

-Flat out fun and exhilarating, this scooter tour visits a 12th century castle for a tour of their vineyard and winery, followed by a wine and olive oil tasting, and tower climb for panoramic views of the Chianti wine country.
+Flat out fun and exhilarating, this scooter tour visits a 12th-century castle for a tour of their vineyard and winery, followed by a wine and olive oil tasting, and tower climb for panoramic views of the Chianti wine country.
 Guests drive their scooters through winding hills, past villas, vineyards, and ancient olive groves.
-The drive is broken into two portions with an authentic Tuscan lunch (wine included, of course) served in a rustic bistro overlooking a valley.
-Don’t worry if you’ve never driven a scooter before!
+The drive is broken into two portions with an authentic Tuscan lunch (wine included) served in a rustic bistro overlooking a valley.
+Guides are very helpful and especially accommodating for those who haven’t driven a scooter before.
 All tours begin with a lesson in a quiet parking, and the drive itself is along low-traffic roads with slow speed limits.

 This full-day, four-wheel drive tour explores some of the less accessible portions of the Chianti Classico region and focuses especially on Tuscan food traditions, olive oils, and wine pairings.
 Visit two wineries, one at an aristocratic villa and the other an award-winning vineyard, for an exclusive look at their winemaking process and olive oil mills.
 Enjoy a hearty, rustic lunch with jaw-dropping views at a popular, local restaurant.
 The tour finishes in Greve with a visit to the historic butcher shop (since 1729, one of the best-known it Italy for its salumi and its strange selection of gelatos topped with meats) and free time to wander the village, check out its church, wine museum, or cozy up to an espresso bar.